 An MLP consists of limited partners (investors) and general partners (managers).
 The limited partners — who can number in the thousands — provide capital and receive quarterly required distributions generally equivalent to shareholder dividends in a C-corporation.
 They play no role in the operation of the MLP, while the general partners manage the MLP's daily operations.
-General partners can take the form of another company or a group of individuals, typically holding a small percent ownership stake.
+General partners can take the form of another company or a group of individuals, typically holding a 2 percent ownership stake.

 An MLP must generate at least 90 percent of its income from qualified sources, such as real estate or natural resources, including crude oil, natural gas, petroleum products, coal, timber, and other minerals.
-Currently, the federal tax code specifically requires qualifying energy sources to be "depletable" resources – meaning we are working against our own goal of an "all of the above" energy strategy that includes additional homegrown renewable energy sources.
+Section 613 of the federal tax code specifically requires qualifying energy sources to be "depletable" resources – meaning we are working against our own goal of an "all of the above" energy strategy that includes additional homegrown renewable energy sources.

-The legislation also allows for a range of transportation fuels to qualify, including cellulosic, ethanol, biodiesel, and algae-based fuels, as well as energy-efficient upgrades for buildings, electricity storage, carbon capture and storage, renewable chemicals, and waste-heat-to-power technologies.
+The legislation also allows for a range of transportation fuels to qualify, including cellulosic, ethanol, biodiesel, and algae-based fuels, as well as energy-efficient buildings, electricity storage, carbon capture and storage, renewable chemicals, and waste-heat-to-power technologies.